Reviews for theater within the greater Los Angeles area.

 In the fall of 2016, Frances Baum Nicholson was invited into the Los Angeles Drama Critics Circle.

-When not in the theater, Frances Nicholson teaches in the International Baccalaureate Diploma Programme at Pasadena’s Blair High School, where she also advises the Associated Student Body Council and the Gay Straight Alliance.
+When not in the theater, Frances Nicholson taught for over 35 years in the International Baccalaureate Diploma Programme at Pasadena’s Blair High School (from which she recently retired).
+There she also advised the Associated Student Body Council and helped found the Gay Straight Alliance.
 Under the name F.M.
 Nicholson she is the author of two published collections of poetry.
 Her poems have also appeared in a number of literary journals, and she has given several local readings of her work (most at fundraisers for arts organizations).
 Frances lives in Pasadena with her wife, poet Cynthia Rausch Allar, and a rather standoffish cat named Hermoine.